PlaidCloud/website/content/en/docs/concepts/architecture/cloud-controller.md

 3. Obtain the node's hostname and network addresses.
 4. Verifying the node's health.
 In case a node becomes unresponsive, this controller checks with your cloud provider's API to see if the server has been deactivated / deleted / terminated.
-   If the node has been deleted from the cloud, the controller deletes the Node object from your Kubernetes cluster.
+   If the node has been deleted from the cloud, the controller deletes the Node object from your PlaidCloud cluster.

 Some cloud provider implementations split this into a node controller and a separate node